xbeat/Machine-Learning/README.md

 Dockerfile Basics with Python

 A Dockerfile is a text document containing instructions to build a Docker image automatically.
 For Python applications, it defines the base image, working directory, dependency installations, and commands to run the application.

+## Integrating YOLO OCR and AI Agents for Document Organization

+Understanding YOLO Architecture for Document Detection

+The YOLO (You Only Look Once) architecture revolutionizes document detection by treating it as a regression problem, directly predicting bounding boxes and class probabilities through a single neural network evaluation, enabling real-time processing of document images with high accuracy.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python